sol-vin/first-person-template-godot-4.6/README.md

   - MultiMeshScatter?
 Ghost?
 MultimeshDuplicator?
   - Make a trigger called `PlaneTrigger` that is allowed to take a marking/facing material to get a normal to find out if the player is on one side or the other of a plane.
   - Exclude `_dev` from being built into godot project.
+  - Turn interact ray cast on and off (for fps, rather than fp)